 Bovine Colostrum: The Only Natural Source of IGF-l and TGF Nature's Most Powerful Anti-Aging Substances

-A Finish study shows elevated levels of IGF-1 in blood serum after oral administration of colostrum
+A Finnish study shows elevated levels of IGF-1 in blood serum after oral administration of colostrum

 By Donald R. Henderson, MD, MPH

 The New England Journal of Medicine reported that the most effective means to stop or slow the aging process would be to replace the hormonal factors that cause the human body to grow normal cellular structures.
 After maturity (between the ages of 16-20), the level of growth hormone that the body naturally produces dwindles.
 As a result, the body loses muscle tone and skin elasticity, causing sagging and wrinkling.
 The body also shrinks and loses bone mass, while the hands, feet, nose and ears get larger.

 Colostrum's perfectly balanced combination of immune and growth factors, administered in human clinical trials with aged subjects, safely increases IGF-1 to pre-puberty levels, producing increased muscle weight and strength.
 Also, in a double-blind study with members of the Finnish Olympic ski team, subjects displayed elevated levels of IGF-l in blood serum, and significantly increased stamina, performance and recovery time.
 This agrees with the results of a recent study at the University of South Australia, in which athletes displayed improved stamina and recovery time.
 The growth factors in colostrum have been shown to tone muscles "melt" body fat, return elasticity to the skin and increase bone density, giving aging adults real hope that there may be a Fountain of Youth after all.

 Colostrum supports the human organism in two main ways.
 First, its multiple immune factors and natural antibiotics provide strong support for the immune system.
 Second, its many growth factors offer a broad-spectrum boost to encourage optimum health and healing.